fmyhre77/Engineering2/README.md

 ### What I Learned
 * How to pattern an extrusion
 * Do not pattern around a face, because if you mirror the pattern it will be messed up on the mirror
+* A quick refresher on assemblies and mates
 ### ![Image 1](Media/CAD/MyPressureplate.JPG)
 ### ![Image 2](Media/CAD/Tutor_Assem.JPG)
 ## Sweeps and lofts